This is software for browsing and searching treebanks using

 V1: variable standing for a node

-(must be previously introduced via node/2).
+(must be previously introduced via node/2 ).

-V2: variable standing for a node
+V2: variable standing for a node (need not be previously introduced via node/2 ).

 Example: X dom Y

-Semantics: node X properly dominates node Y.
+Semantics: node X properly dominates node Y .

 Note: dom is likely to be renamed to pdom (for properly dominates) soon.